CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Weapons.md

 # Weapons

+Examples of weapons include swords, bows, guns, or even a character's fists.

+In order to make a combat roll, a character needs to specify what weapon they will be using.
+Weapons can dramatically improve the chances of getting more wins on a combat roll, but also how far away they can shoot something, how many opponents they can engage in a round, deal various types of damages, etc...
+Below is a key to help you understand the weapon tables below.

+**One Handed:**

+The dice pool modifier added when wielding a weapon in one hand or equivalent appendage.
+This frees up the other hand to hold a shield, another weapon, an important item, etc...

+**Two Handed:**

+The dice pool modifier added when wielding a weapon in two hands or equivalent appendages.
+For characters with Primal Melee weapons such as a Bite or Horns, denotes that the creature is wholly focused on those weapons.

+**Dual Wielded:**

+The dice pool modifier added when dual wielding a main weapon in one hand with an off-handed weapon in the other hand.
+Only weapons with a Dual Wielded dice pool modifier are eligible for dual wielding.
+To dual wield, a character must have at least one skill point in both of the weapons held.
+Dual-wielding weapons that use weapon resources doubles the weapon resource used per opponent engaged.

+**Penetration:**

+The amount of Penetration a weapon adds to a characters combat roll.
+See [Penetration](./DefenseAndPenetration.md#penetration) for more details.

+**Range:**

+The distance at which a weapon can be used.
+See [Range](./Range.md) for more details.

+**Engageable Opponents:**

+The amount of opponents that can be engaged per round with a weapon.
+See [Engageable Opponents](./EngageableOpponents.md) for more details.

+**Area Of Effect:**

+The shape and amount of area a weapon attack creates.
+See [Area Of Effect](./AreaOfEffect.md) for more details.

+**Weapon Resource:**

+The ammunition required to use the weapon.
+See [Weapon Resources](./WeaponResourceClasses.md) for more details.

+**Resource per Shot:**

+The amount of amunition consumed per use of the weapon.

+**Damage Types:**

+The types of Damage a weapon inflicts when dealing injuries.

 ## Weapons Combat Skills

 A weapon combat skill covers the use of a particular weapon.
 For instance, the "Medium Melee" Weapon Combat Skill covers the use of "Medium Hafted", "Medium Sword", and "Medium Spear.